American Forts: West

 Fort Santa Cruz

-A colonial Spanish fort located on a reef in Apra Harbor, off of Sumay.
-It was easily captured by an American landing party.
-The small Spanish garrison did not know war had been declared, resulting in a battle that lasted only 5 minutes.
-All Spanish citizens were taken to Manila, Philippines.
-The fort still existed during WWII.
+A colonial Spanish 11-gun quadrangular stone fort (34 rods by 18.5 rods) located on a reef (Santa Cruz Island) in Apra Harbor, off of Sumay.
+Formally known as Fort Nuestra Señora de los Delores y la Santa Cruz.
+It was easily captured by an American landing party in 1898, as it was armed with only a small saluting cannon at the time.
+The small Spanish garrison did not know war had been declared, resulting in a "battle" that lasted only 5 minutes.
+The fort still existed until after WWII when the harbor was dredged and enlarged.
+No remains.
+A commemorative plaque (1955) is located at the U.S. Naval Ship Repair Facility.

 Fort San Luis